 Indian Hemp – Formally known as Apocynum Cannabinum, and also called American Hemp, Dogbane, Amy Root, Hemp Dogbane, Rheumatism Root, and Wild Cotton, this is a type of marijuana.
-Native throughout much of North America, it grows in Gravelly or sandy soil, mainly near stream, and is known as a common weed of cultivated land.
-Primarily used by Native Americans for its fiber numerous tribes used it for making clothes, twine, bags, linen, and paper.
+Native throughout much of North America, it grows in Gravelly or sandy soil, mainly near a stream, and is known as a common weed of cultivated land.
+Primarily used by Native Americans for its fiber, numerous tribes used it for making clothes, twine, bags, linen, and paper.
 Though it is a poisonous plant that can cause cardiac arrest if ingested, it was also common in Native American herbal remedies.
-Its boiled roots were made into teas to treat syphilis, rheumatism, intestinal worms,fever, asthma, and dysentery.
-The Prairie Potawatomi also utilized it as a heart medicine, problems and dropsy.
+Its boiled roots were made into teas to treat syphilis, rheumatism, intestinal worms, fever, asthma, and dysentery.
+The Prairie Potawatomi also utilized it as heart medicine and dropsy.

-Indian Paintbrush – Officially known as Castilleja, and also called Prairie-fire, this is a genus of about 200 species of Broomrape family, that are native to the west of the Americas from Alaska south to the Andes.
-The flowers of Indian Paintbrush are edible and sweet, and were consumed in moderation by various Native American tribes as a condiment with other fresh greens.
+Indian Paintbrush – Officially known as Castilleja, and also called Prairie-fire, this is a genus of about 200 species of Broomrape family that are native to the west of the Americas from Alaska south to the Andes.
+The flowers of the Indian Paintbrush are edible and sweet and were consumed in moderation by various Native American tribes as a condiment with other fresh greens.
 These plants can be potentially very toxic if the roots or green parts of the plant are consumed.
 It has similar health benefits to consuming garlic if only the flowers are eaten in small amounts and in moderation.
-The Chippewa Indians are know the use Indian Paintbrush as a medicine to treat rheumatism and as a bath rinse to make their hair glossy.
-Both applications are useful due to it’s selenium content.
-Nevada Indian tribes used the plant to treat sexually-transmitted diseases and to enhance the immune system and Hopi women drank a tea of the whole Indian paintbrush to “Dry up the menstrual flow.”
+The Chippewa Indians now use Indian Paintbrush as a medicine to treat rheumatism and as a bath rinse to make their hair glossy.
+Both applications are useful due to their selenium content.
+Nevada Indian tribes used the plant to treat sexually transmitted diseases and to enhance the immune system, and Hopi women drank a tea of the whole Indian paintbrush to “Dry up the menstrual flow.”

 James’ Buckwheat – See Antelope Sage.

-Juniper – Officially known as Juniperus Communis, this evergreen shrub found on mountains and heaths throughout Europe, Southwest Asia, and North America.
-The female trees bears cones that produce small round bluish-black berries, that when fully ripe were eaten raw or in teas for the treatment of digestive disorders, kidney, bladder and urinary tract problems, arthritis, gout, gum disease, dandruff, gonorrhea, diarrhea, high blood pressure, and rheumatic conditions.
+Juniper – Officially known as Juniperus Communis, this evergreen shrub is found on mountains and heaths throughout Europe, Southwest Asia, and North America.
+The female trees bear cones that produce small round bluish-black berries, that when fully ripe, were eaten raw or in teas for the treatment of digestive disorders, kidney, bladder, and urinary tract problems, arthritis, gout, gum disease, dandruff, gonorrhea, diarrhea, high blood pressure, and rheumatic conditions.
 Beware that large doses can irritate the urinary passage.
 Externally, it is applied as a diluted oil, having a slightly warming effect and found effective for treatment on arthritic joints and wounds.
 Pregnant women should not use Juniper as it has been known to cause miscarriage.

 Jiaogulan – Technically called Gynostemma Pentaphyllum, this herb native to Asia, has also been called Twisting-vine Orchid, Southern Ginseng, and praised as Xiancao, “Immortality” Herb, it has many health-giving qualities and anti-aging effects.
 It has been found to lower cholesterol and high blood pressure, strengthen immune systems, inhibit cancer growth, improve reproductive and digestive systems, mental and liver functions, and stress-related symptoms.